SUBSCRIBE TO OUR FREE NEWSLETTER

 As the Electronic Frontier Foundation has noted, "this is a recipe for disaster," and it is being done by circumventing the normal democratic process.
 Several organizations (including Freedom of the Press Foundation, the organization I work for) have called on Congress to put a stop to it.

-Also in the courts, the justice department has continued to argue that the US government doesn't need a warrant to gather the cell phone location information of Americans - even though that type of information can give authorities your precise whereabouts 24 hours a day, seven days a week.
+Also, in the courts, the Justice Department has continued to argue that the US government doesn't need a warrant to gather Americans' cell phone location information—even though that type of information can give authorities their precise whereabouts 24 hours a day, seven days a week.